Need help finding a recipe?

 Description

-If you enjoy roasted radishes, you’ll love these Air Fryer Radishes for an easy and healthy side dish.
-They’re seasoned with garlic and oregano, and take just 15 minutes in the air fryer.
+If you enjoy roasted radishes, you’ll love these Air Fryer Radishes as a quick and easy side dish!
+They’re seasoned with just salt, garlic powder, onion powder and oregano, and take only 20 minutes from start to finish.

 Ingredients